 - Inside Job (2010) – documentary examining the events of the 2008 Global Financial Crisis

 - Boiler Room (2000) – starring Ben Affleck.
-This movie is said to be based on the broker firm established by Jordan Belfort.
+This movie is base on a broker firm.
+Established by Jordan Belfort.

 - Rogue Trader (1999) – starring Ewen McGregor.
-The true story of Nick Leeson, a trader who brought down Britain’s oldest investment Bank – Barings Bank, losing $1.4 billion, through unauthorised trading on the Singapore exchange.
+The true story of Nick Leeson.
+A trader who brought down Britain’s oldest investment Bank – Barings Bank, losing $1.4 billion.
+Through unauthorized trading on the Singapore exchange.

 - Trading Places (1983) – starring Eddie Murphy, Dan Ackroyd, and Jamie Lee Curtis.
-A street hustler is unwittingly swapped into the role of a successful broker in a social experiment.
+A street hustler is unwittingly swap.
+And into the role of a successful broker in a social experiment.

-The modern world of the stock market is a high pressured, and fast moving game of buyers and sellers.
-Mathematics, speed of information and execution, strategy and money management make it an environment that requires dedication, perseverance, and broad shoulders to take the wild market fluctuations, and emotional roller coaster ride that the clients endure.
+The modern world of the stock market is a high pressured.
+And fast moving game of buyers and sellers.
+Mathematics, speed of information, and execution.
+The strategy and money management make it an environment that requires dedication, perseverance.
+And broad shoulders to take the wild market fluctuations.
+Also, emotional roller coaster ride that the clients endure.

-My view of the movie The Wolf of Wall Street, is that whilst based on a true story, and by all accounts the events are documented as being true, it is an extreme scenario that more so reflects the attitudes of the 1980’s then it does the modern stock broking firm.
-And although having a circus entertaining me in the office might be a novelty for at least 30 minutes, it would be a major distraction to what I want to achieve – that is, producing returns for my clients.
+My view of the movie The Wolf of Wall Street, is that whilst based on a true story.
+And by all accounts, the events are documente as true.
+It is an extreme scenario that more so reflects the attitudes of the 1980’s.
+Then it does the modern stock broking firm.
+And although having a circus entertaining me in the office might be a novelty for at least 30 minutes.
+It would be a major distraction to what I want to achieve – that is, producing returns for my clients.